levidxyz/ZapTrelloToWIP/README.md

 <br>

-#### Step 1: Create a Github repo.
+#### Step 1: Create a GitHub repo.
 > Already have a WIP Badge connection set up?
 Skip to Step 4!

-✅ [Sign up here](https://github.com/join?source=header-home) for a free Github account if you don't already have one.
+✅ [Sign up here](https://github.com/join?source=header-home) for a free GitHub account if you don't already have one.

 ✅ [Create a new repo](https://help.github.com/articles/create-a-repo/) (This will store your todos in between Trello and WIP).
- - This repo can be private if you have a paid Github account, but a public repo is fine if you have a free account.
+ > This repo can be private if you have a paid GitHub account, but a public repo is fine if you have a free account.
- - Name the repo anything you like.
-For example, "MyProductTodos"
+ 1. Name the repo anything you like.
+For example, "**MyProductTodos**"

 <br>